-Sampling on Big Creek in 2013 was conducted to determine point source and nonpoint source impairments.
-From the water chemistry portion of this sampling, it was found that exceedences of the applicable water quality standards occurred for bacteria found that exceedences of the applicable water quality standards occurred for bacteria.
-Combined sewer overflows due to wet weather events, along with illicit discharges were most likely responsible for the elevated E. coli densities that were found.
+Sampling on Big Creek in 2014 was conducted to determine point source and non-point source impairments.
+From the water chemistry portion of this sampling, it was found that exceedances of the applicable water quality standards occurred for bacteria and copper (Table 11).
+Combined sewer overflows due to wet-weather events, along with illicit discharges, were most likely responsible for the elevated copper and E. coli densities that were found.